aidenwu23/centauro/README.md

 This directory contains the C++ analysis pipeline used to compare anti-k_t and Centauro jets on EDM4eic/EDM4hep event data.
 The workflow is:

-1. Prepare events.
+(0. Prepare events.)
-2. Cluster jets.
+1. Cluster jets.
-3. Match jets.
+2. Match jets.
-4. Produce analysis ROOT outputs and overlays.
+3. Produce analysis ROOT outputs and overlays.

 ## Directory layout